Get insider access

 4. Best Mid-Range Mirrorless Camera

 The Sony α6700 is the best mid-range model we've tested.
-It's an impressive upgrade from the older APS-C cameras Sony has to offer, with a new sensor and processor, as well as a new AI-driven autofocus system—in fact, it's one of the most effective AF systems on the market.
-The camera is also relatively portable, has in-body image stabilization, and includes some fairly advanced video features, including 4k at 120 fps (albeit with a significant crop) and internal 10-bit 4:2:2.
+It's an impressive upgrade from Sony's older APS-C cameras like the Sony α6600, with a new sensor and processor, including a new AI-powered chipset that gives the α6700 one of the most effective AF systems on the market.
+The camera is also relatively portable, has IBIS, and includes some fairly advanced video features, including 4k at 120 fps (albeit with a significant crop) and internal 10-bit 4:2:2 recording.

 Another great choice in this price range is the Fujifilm X-S20.
 Its autofocus system isn't quite as reliable as the Sony's, and it can't record 4k video at 120 fps.
-However, it's still a very impressive hybrid camera, with 4k 60 fps recording, open gate 6.2k video capability, and RAW video output to an external recorder.
-Those who prefer a more hands-off approach to editing will also love Fuji's JPEG colors and film simulation profiles.
+However, it's still a very impressive hybrid camera, with 4k 60 fps recording.
+Unlike the α6700, it even supports open gate 6.2k video capability and RAW video output to an external recorder.
+Those who prefer a more hands-off approach to editing will also love Fuji's JPEG colors and film simulation profiles, but Sony's extensive lens options and ultra-reliable AF make the α6700 a better overall pick.

 See our review